Tak-Iwamoto/rusty-gql/docs/src/types/directive.md

 # Directive

-rusty-gql uses directives as middleware.
+We can use directives as middleware.

 It is useful in the following use cases.